cs4110/2021fa-web/src/syllabus.md

   - You can work in pairs on homework if you like, in which case you'll write one submission together.
   - The deadline is always Monday night at 11:59pm.
   - You have an automatic 48-hour extension.
+  - Homework scores are "capped": anything above 85% is the best possible grade.
   - Your lowest homework score will be dropped.
 - There will be two in-class prelims and a final exam.
 - The homework and exams may feel different from other classes.